blackberry/WebWorks-Community-APIs/BB10-Cordova/Template/README.md

 2. For the current version of Ant, you will also need a JDK installed on your system, version 1.4 or later required, 1.7 or later strongly recommended.
 The more up-to-date the version of Java , the more Ant tasks you get.

 ###Building The Template Project:
-1. Parameters to be sent with the Apache Ant command:
-- **projectName** should be all upper case and contain only letters [A-Z]
+Executing the Apache Ant build will ask you answer a series of questions needed to build a project based on your input:
-- **cordovaPluginId** should be in the format com.blackberry.community.<your project name>.
+- The project name input should be in the following format e.g. HelloWorld.
 The name should only contain letters
-- **projectFunction** should start with a upper case letter.
-This variable is used for code functions and should follow proper function naming conventions. e.g. MyProjectFunction
-- **projectFunctionStart** should start with a lower case letter.
-This variable is used for code functions and should follow proper function naming conventions. e.g. myProjectFunction
-- **projectNameLowerCase** should be all lower case and contain only letters [a-z].
-This must be the same project name used for the projectName variable.
+- The cordova plugin id should be in the format com.blackberry.community.<your project name>.
+The name should only contain letters
-- **projectAuthor** should be entered as the author of the plugin.
+- The project author should be entered as the author of the plugin.

-ant -f build.xml -DprojectName=<project name in caps>
-e.g. ant -f build.xml -DprojectName=MMS -DcordovaPluginId=com.blackberry.community.MMS -DprojectFunction=MMS -DprojectFunctionStart=mms -DprojectNameLowerCase=mms -DprojectAuthor=“blackberry author”

-**no space after the -D is intentional and required.**
+- The build also asks to see if you would like to delete the build directory.
+Only delete the build directory if you no longer need the project in Momentics.
+The deletion is not recoverable once y for yes is entered

+To build the project execute the following command ***ant -f build.xml***

 The output of this build script will produce a build folder that contains two directories: